jac459/yamaha-musiccast/README.md

 0. Install the meta-core Driver and create the Shortcut for the Directory "Settings"
 1. Open the Directory "Settings"
-2. Browse to the Submenu Library
+2. Browse to the Submenu "Library"
 3. Select the Driver "Yamaha MusicCast"
 4. Click "Activate Driver"
 5. Restart meta
 6. Open the NEEO App and go to "Add new Device"
 7. Search for "meta" or "musiccast"
 3. Select the Driver "Yamaha MusicCast"
-9. Follow the Instruction in the App to install the Driver to Your NEEO System.
+9. Follow the Instruction in the App to install your Device to Your NEEO System.

 In Case the "Scanning" hangs up at a certain Percentage: Repeat the Process starting at Step 7 and refresh the List less often - In the worst Case wait 30sec or more then refresh just once.